Preparing for national scholarships and fellowships

 In addition to high academic achievement, national scholarship selection committees are looking for students with demonstrated and sustained leadership, research experience (for some programs), community and/or public service, and participation in professional activities or internships in their fields of study.
 At the time of application, you should have well-thought out plans for graduate study and career.
 It is also important that you apply to programs that are a good fit for you and offer opportunities relevant to your larger goals.
 Here are some suggestions to help you prepare early (freshmen/sophomore year) in your undergraduate career to be a strong candidate for scholarships, fellowships, and graduate or professional schools.

-Apply to local or on campus programs and scholarships.
+- Apply to local or on campus programs and scholarships.
 Become familiar with CCNY and CUNY programs, institutes, and services and their faculty and staff.
 There is a range of opportunities available on campus and throughout the university that can serve as bridges to national scholarships.
 These include: Colin Powell School Scholarships and Fellowships, CCNY Fellowship and Mellon Mays Undergraduate Fellowship, CUNY Pipeline, CUNY Summer Undergraduate Research Program, MARC RISE, New York Union Semester, NOAA Crest, ORCA, Rogowsky Program in Government and Public Affairs, Semester in D.C.
 Program

-Be reflective about your experiences and how they relate to your future plans.
-Most application questions follow similar themes and ask: 1. how you have prepared yourself for a given scholarship/fellowship (courses, research, leadership, internships, and other relevant experience); 2. your academic research plans (what issues you want to study, their significance in your field and their broader relevance); 3. why the scholarship/fellowship is a right fit for you and why you should be selected; 4. about career goals, both short and long-term; 5. to write an essay, statement, or proposal centered on research or issues relevant to your field of study.
+- Be reflective about your experiences and how they relate to your future plans.
+Most application questions follow similar themes: 1.
+How you have prepared yourself for a given scholarship/fellowship (courses, research, leadership, internships, and other relevant experience)?; 2.
+What are your academic/research plans (what issues you want to study, their significance in your field and their broader relevance)?; 3.
+Why is the scholarship/fellowship is a right fit for you and why you should be selected?; 4.
+What are your career goals, both short and long-term?; and 5.
+Write an essay, statement, or proposal centered on research or issues relevant to your field of study.
 To help you respond to these kinds of questions, keep a journal of your learning and experiences to refer to when it comes time to write scholarship essays.